benbjohnson/application-development-using-boltdb/README.md

 hidden from godoc.

 Inside our protobuf definition we can see that it matches our domain type with a few exceptions.
-Since is our binary representation we have to specify a size for our integer type.
+Since it's our binary representation we have to specify a size for our integer type.
 Also, you'll notice numbers on the right.
 These are essentially field IDs when it's encoded.
 When you add or remove fields you don't need to do a migration like with a relational database.
 You simply add a